The-AI-Alliance/glossary/docs/glossary.markdown

 When a [Generative AI Model](#generative-ai-model) generates text that seems plausible, but is not factually accurate.
 Lying is not the right term, because there is no malice intended by the model, which only knows how to generate a sequence of [Tokens](#token) that are plausible.
 Which token is actually returned in a given context is a [Stochastic](#stochastic) process, i.e., a random process governed by a [Probability](#probability-and-statistics) distributions.

 ## I

+### In-Context Learning

+The idea of embedding in a [Prompt](#prompt) additional information to help the [LLM](#large-language-model) produce better results.
+Examples include [Retrieval-augmented Generation](#retrieval-augmented-generation), which is a design pattern where information relevant to a query is retrieved from a data store and passed as part of the [Context](#context) for the prompt, and [Few-shot Prompting](#few-shot-prompt), where a few examples of user prompts and good responses are provided in the prompt.

 ### Immutable